-The Concept Plan and Stage 1 Project support the objectives and is consistent with the majority of relevant development standards contained in Ryde LEP 2010 with the exception of maximum heights.
+The Concept Plan supports the objectives and is consistent with the majority of relevant development standards contained in Ryde LEP 2010 with the exception of maximum heights.

 The subject lands are zoned 'B4 Mixed Use' under the RLEP.
 The objectives of the RLEP B4 Mixed Use zone are: